storytron/storyworlds/README.md

 Note: In all storyworlds the Protagonist operator has been replaced with the protagonist Actor._

 ## storytron-original
-_Storyworlds included with the original 2010 version of SWAT_

-* BareBones - A minimal storyworld to use as a starting point for your own efforts (sunsetted by File > New)
+* BareBones - A minimal storyworld to use as a starting point for your own efforts (replaced by SWAT > File > New)
 * ChitChat - A sample conversational storyworld with five actors, four stages, five props and a minimal verb set

 ## chris-crawford